foreign-girl-whatsapp-group/.github/profile/README.md

 ## Conclusion

-Joining foreign girl WhatsApp groups is a great way to connect with people worldwide.
+Joining foreign girls WhatsApp groups is a great way to connect with people worldwide.
 Click on the links above and start making new friends today!